orblivion/lbry-wallet-sync-draft/spec/user-flows.md

   Next --<big><b>Push another button</b></big> <i>Success</i>--> Complete
 ```

 Sometimes a starting state will also be the ending state for a given scenario.
 For instance, a user starts on a home screen, performs an action, and is back on the home screen doing what they were doing before.
-In this case, we color the state both <font color="green">**green**</font> and <font color="red">**red**</font>.
+In this case, we color the state both **green** and **red**.

 ```mermaid
 flowchart TD